mahmoud-atreesios/FanZone/README.md

   <img src="https://github.com/mahmoud-atreesios/FanZone/assets/136765078/a1827d10-5cf8-4cd3-827c-9bcfa1e257c0" alt="BookBus Screen" width="30%" />
   <img src="https://github.com/mahmoud-atreesios/FanZone/assets/136765078/5eafd760-f80f-4e0f-898b-85dfb19ddd23" alt="Seat view" width="30%" />
 </p>

+## Features
+- View the most popular leagues in the world.
+- The fan can easily book any match ticket.
+- Representing a 360 view to the fan of his chosen seat before booking it.
+- We provide also global sports news and official highlight videos.
+- Allowing the fan to add family members so that he can buy them tickets through the fan's account.
+- The fan also can refund the ticket before the match within 24 hours.
+- We also provide bus transportation to and from the stadium.

 ## Technologies Used
 - Swift: The primary programming language for iOS app development.